iPortalTeam/ImmersivePortalsMod/README.md

 https://www.curseforge.com/minecraft/mc-mods/immersive-portals-mod

-## How to run this code without OptiFine
-1. Remove things related to "OptiFabric" in build.gradle
-2. Remove package com.qouteall.immersive_portals.optifine_compatibility
-3. Fix some compile errors manually

-## How to run this code with OptiFine
+## How to run this code
-It needs to use OptiFine-patched minecraft jar to replace original minecraft jar.
-If you want to know the details, contact me in email or discord.
+1. ```gradlew idea``` or ```gradlew eclipse```
+2. Put OptiFine jar into run/mods folder
+This project has dependency to OptiFabric which needs OptiFine jar to run

+ofstuff1.14yarn.jar is a part of OptiFine and is used as a local dependency.

 ## Briefly explain how this mod works

+This mod hacks a large range of vanilla mechanics.

 ### Portal entity
 A portal entity is one-way and one-faced.
 A normal nether portal contains 2 portals in overworld and 2 portals in nether.

-When lighting a nether portal, it will firstly try to link to the obsidian frame with same size and direction in 128 range in the other dimension.
+When lighting a nether portal, it will firstly try to link to the obsidian frame with same shape and direction in 150 range in the other dimension.
-You can control the destination of nether portal by building an obsidian frame.
+The frame searching will be done on server thread but the task will be splited so that the server will not froze.

 ### Rendering
 Portal rendering takes place before translucent block rendering.